vipertree/adderspaisho/gamedev.md

 ---
-title: Fiction
+title: Game Design
-permalink: /fiction
+permalink: /gamedev
-order: 3
+order: 2
 ---

-# White Lotus Travels
+# Fire
-White Lotus Travels follows Li, a nondescript fire nation boy, on daring journeys throughout the world to find the lost Avatar.
+Using the basic mechanics of Skud, Fire is a game that combines chance and skill to keep players at the edge of their seat.
+In addition to designing this game, I programmed a playable version for The Garden Gate, borrowing heavily from existing Skud Pai Sho code.